This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - Store in an airtight container.

 I use my favourite gluten-free baking flour blend to make these biscuits.
 You can use a ready-made gluten-free flour blend if you prefer.
 Different flour blends contain different ingredients, so you may need to adjust the recipe, depending on the blend.
-If your baked biscuits don't spread enough, try adding a little bit more melted butter to the next batch.
+If your baked biscuits don't spread enough or are too dry, try adding a little bit more melted butter to the next batch.

 I like to use a cookie scoop to portion out my cookie dough, but a good old spoon like the Anzac wives and families would have used does the job just fine too.